ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/README.md

  #### Restricted

 The restricted policy is the default one for anyone on the cluster.
-Unless a team or serviceaccount has been exclusively granted higher privileged, it will be impossible to :
+Unless a team or serviceaccount has been specifically granted higher privileges, it will be impossible to :
  - Run any container as the root user, which is usually the default user.
  - Escalate Privilege to root
- - Mount any kind volume that are not of type ConfigMap, Secret, PVC, or similar.
+ - Mount any volumes that are not of type ConfigMap, Secret, PVC, or similar.

 ```yaml